Tuesday, 12 November 2024

 Iwan WALTERS (Greenvale) (18:16): It is a pleasure to rise to speak on the Aged Care Restrictive Practices Substitute Decision-maker Bill 2024, particularly after the contribution of the Deputy Speaker.
 A lot of the themes that he discussed I think are resonant to all of us in this house who have had family members experience dementia.
 As I will reference later in my contribution, in the context of an ageing society the incidence of dementia is rising as a consequence of people living for longer.
 The shards of fate and the quirks of genetics mean that none of us really know what future awaits us, and in the context of aged care and dementia we do not know who among us may be afflicted by that disease in later years.
 There is that expectation that we will be treated with dignity, as we would wish our family members to be treated with dignity, so I thank the Deputy Speaker for his contribution.

 I do at the outset pick up on some of his comments in relation to the federal responsibilities in this sphere.
 This is a very welcome bill and it is an important bill, and I am glad that it will enjoy bipartisan support, but the bill in itself does not provide for any regulation or oversight of the use of restrictive practices or aged care services more broadly.
 They are in the remit of the Commonwealth, primarily via the Aged Care Act 1997 and the amendments made to that subsequent to the Royal Commission into Aged Care Quality and Safety that was instigated by the previous federal government.
-That is in contrast with the regulation of restrictive practices in the context of disability services in Victoria, for example, Acting Speaker Mullahy.
-This Parliament has passed a number of pieces of legislation even in the time that you and I have been here, picking up on another royal commission, the Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability, and the lessons out of that on the need for appropriate regulation and oversight of restrictive practices in disability accommodation and to ensure that they are there as a last resort.
-I think that last resort point is really critical, both in the context of disability services and accommodation but also in the context of aged care.
+That is in contrast to the regulation of restrictive practices in the context of disability services in Victoria, for example.
+Acting Speaker Mullahy, this Parliament has passed a number of pieces of legislation even in the time that you and I have been here, picking up on another royal commission, the Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability, and the lessons out of that on the need for appropriate regulation and oversight of restrictive practices in disability accommodation and to ensure that they are there as a last resort.
+I think that last resort point is really critical, both in the context of disability services and accommodation and also in the context of aged care.

-As the Deputy Speaker in his contribution referenced in the context of some of his family members, there are instances where people who are afflicted by dementia are confused and frightened and exhibit behaviours which they would not have if they were, as it were, compos mentis and their previous selves, and that confusion and fear can lead to violence.
+As the Deputy Speaker in his contribution referenced in the context of some of his family members, there are instances where people who are afflicted by dementia are confused and frightened and exhibit behaviours which they would not if they were, as it were, compos mentis and their previous selves, and that confusion and fear can lead to violence.
 There is a case before a New South Wales court at the moment of a tragic incident in Cooma, and I am not going to talk about that in too much detail because it is clearly sub judice.
-There is that story and so many others – including what the Deputy Speaker has talked about and what I have experienced in my own family – where loved ones demonstrate behaviours that are so divorced from what you would associate as being their normal personality and where they exhibit that violence.
-It is born of a confusion and of a fear from not knowing who they are or where they are.
+There is that story and so many others – including what the Deputy Speaker has talked about and what I have experienced in my own family – where loved ones demonstrate behaviours that are so divorced from what you would associate with their normal personality and where they exhibit that violence.
+It is born of confusion and fear from not knowing who they are or where they are.

 I think it is important to say as well at the outset that that is the reality that aged care workers are grappling with on a daily basis.
 I pay tribute to our aged care workers in Victoria, many of whom are employed directly by the state government, who are providing care for the residents of the some 9000 beds that are provided directly by the state government – disproportionately in rural and regional areas, where often that public aged care is the only form of care that is available in those towns.
 I thank those aged care workers for the incredibly important work that they do and the genuine care that they provide, because it is a difficult job, it is an important job and it is something which so many of us will come to depend on ourselves and so many of our family members either have depended or will depend upon.
 It is something that we owe a significant debt of gratitude for, because it is work that is not paid well enough.
+That is one of the findings, clearly, out of the royal commission.
+It has been an area that has had poor regulation and it is an area where the use of restrictive practices has been I think inadequately oversighted, to mangle a phrase.
+It is a really difficult environment, in part because of the challenging behaviours that some people living with dementia can exhibit.

 We know of course that the bill has its origins in that royal commission that I spoke of earlier.
 In Victoria we have had a temporary hierarchy in place since 2022 but no legislative underpinning for that hierarchy.
 It is so important that we bring that through this house and the other place as quickly as possible to provide certainty to the operators of aged care facilities and those who work within them but also confidence to families and indeed Victorians who may be ageing and, as with all of us, may find themselves living in residential aged care facilities in due course.